greychan1971/InnerDuel/README.md

-# InnerDuel.ai  Map your brain.
+# InnerDuel.ai : Map your brain.
 Duel your REAL LIFE.

+## 💡 Project Overview: My "Mind Lab" Manifesto

+Hey, I'm Grey.
+Welcome to InnerDuel.

+Ever feel like your brain is a chaotic boardroom where everyone is screaming at once, and somehow, the worst idea always wins?

+I got tired of the noise.
+So, I built IDT (Inner Duel Type) — a neuro-based personality system.
+This isn't your average "which-pizza-topping-are-you" quiz.
+I’ve mapped out 12 unique cognitive profiles based on how our brains actually handle internal conflicts.

+The Mission: Most people are burnt out because they’re trying to run software that isn't compatible with their brain’s hardware.
+In InnerDuel, I help you identify your specific IDT profile.
+Once you have your "Brain Operating Manual," everything changes:

+No More Decision Fatigue: You’ll finally know which voice in your "Inner Council" should hold the gavel.

+Life on Your Terms: You’ll start organizing your days based on your neural strengths, not someone else’s hustle culture.

+I’m here to help you move from "survival mode" to "flow state."
+It’s about using tech and neuroscience to find that sweet spot of true harmony and effortless joy.

 ![InnerDuel Hero](https://raw.githubusercontent.com/greychan1971/InnerDuel/refs/heads/main/assets/human-operating-system-logo.jpg)

-## 💡 Project Overview
-InnerDuel is a structured cognitive framework designed to visualize the "internal debate" within the human mind.
-By personifying complex psychological functions into a **6-member Inner Council**, we empower users to navigate difficult decisions with clarity, logic, and emotional balance.

 ## 🏛 The Inner Council Members
 Each persona represents a specific neural or psychological function: